aditya-uw/fundamentals/boat_tutorials/env_setup/local_03_create_env.md

-## Work through the Jupyter notebook
+## Work through the test Jupyter notebook

 As mentioned earlier, Jupyter notebooks integrates live code, notes, and visualizations in a single file.
 The main components of Jupyter notebooks are known as cells.
 Cells can be designated as "Code" cells (to hold programming code), "Markdown" cells (to hold Markdown notes), or "Raw" strings ().